Shelley, West Yorkshire

 Shelley is a village in the civil parish of Kirkburton, in the Kirklees district, in the county of West Yorkshire, England.
 The village is 3 mi north of Holmfirth and 6 mi south-east of Huddersfield.

 The name Shelley derives from the Old English scelflēah meaning 'wood on a shelf of land'.

 Community

 Road transport links are the A629 and B6116 roads.
 Within the village is Shelley Hall, which dates to the 17th century, and is a Grade II* listed building.

-The village has three public houses, The Rising Sun, The Flying Ferret (formerly Oddfellows) and Shelley Sports and Social Club.
-The Emley Moor TV mast is northeast from the village.
+The village has three public houses: The Rising Sun, The Flying Ferret (formerly Oddfellows) and Shelley Sports and Social Club.
+It also has a Morrisons Daily convenience store, fish and chip shop, garden centre and an ice cream parlour.
+The Emley Moor TV mast lies to the northeast of the village.

 The village has a community association which meets in its Village Hall.

 Shelley won the Calor Yorkshire and Northern Village of the Year award in 2004, following winning the earlier round for 'Yorkshire's small village of the year' promoted by the Yorkshire Rural Community Council.

 Barncliffe Mill at Brookhouse, former home to Shelley Textiles, became the headquarters for Whitley Willows Ltd after the closure of the Lepton mill.